-I knew that I had an interest in photography from about the time I knew I also knew that I had an interest in the guitar...which was about the age of five.
+I knew that I had an interest in photography from the time I also knew I had an interest in the guitar...which was the age of five.
 I got my first camera as a gift from my parents for my eighth birthday.
-It was one of those clunky Kodak Instamatic box cameras with the pop off flash cube things that burned your fingers when you tried to remove them and they had those plastic snap in film cartridges that were supposed to be idiot proof.
-Apparently...for me at least...they weren't idiot proof.
-I used that little camera for many of my first family vacations and holidays but I struggled with it and I took a lot of pictures that were blurry from camera shake or blurry from subject movement or were overexposed, underexposed or sometimes I'd have my finger in front of the lens......
-Succinctly, you name it and I did it.
-I had a lot of ambition in my early days but very little instruction or talent in the art of photography and the greatest majority of my first efforts were pretty terrible.
+It was one of those clunky Kodak Instamatic box cameras with the pop off flash cube things that burned your fingers and it had those plastic snap in film cartridges that were supposed to be idiot proof.
+Apparently for me they weren't idiot proof.
+I used that little camera for many of my first family vacations and I took a lot of pictures that were blurry from camera shake or blurry from subject movement or they were overexposed, underexposed and sometimes I'd have my finger in front of the lens......
+Succinctly, you name it.
+I did it.
+I had a lot of ambition in my early days but absolutely no real camera or instruction in the art of photography and the greatest majority of my first efforts were terrible.

-In order to improve my chances of succeeding in that vocation I decided to apply to Ryerson Polytechnical Institute (now a University) for their photography and film program and study the profession in earnest.
-Ryerson offered the most prestigious photography course in the country and students from all over Canada applied to attend their program.
-Given the number of able applicants I was quite lucky to be accepted and I was happy to begin my studies in September of 1980.
-During that time I had also moved out of the family home to be on my own and had started working as a sub-contracted photographer at the Ontario Jockey Club photographing horse racing in order to support myself.
+In order to improve my chances of succeeding in the vocation I decided to apply to Ryerson Polytechnical Institute (now a University) for their film and fine art program and study the profession in earnest.
+Ryerson offered the most prestigious photography course in the country and students from all over Canada applied to study there.
+I was fortunate to be accepted and I began my studies in September of 1980.
+During that time I had moved out of the family home to be on my own and had also started working as a sub-contracted photographer at the Ontario Jockey Club photographing harness horse racing in order to support myself.
 I worked five nights a week from five at night until midnight...and sometimes later.
-The next day I would sleepily attend my courses at Ryerson.
-That workload quickly became oppressive, and to no surprise in my second year I was unable to complete the majority of my course assignments and it was not long before I was hopelessly behind in achieving my grades.
-It was also then that a coincidentally fortuitous event occurred which would shape my future for the next few years.
+The next day I would sleepily attend my courses.
+That workload quickly became oppressive and in my second year I was unable to complete the majority of my course assignments.
+It was not long before I was hopelessly behind in achieving my grades.
+It was also then that a fortuitous event occurred which would shape my future for the next few years.

-We were financially extremely successful for the few years of our operation but the partnership eventually faltered so we parted ways in 1985 and I sold out my share in the business.
-I then went to work for the Mississauga News, a community newspaper in the city of Mississauga where I lived.
-It was a fun job and I enjoyed the assignments I was given, but it never paid very much, so in 1985 I decided that I would switch career gears entirely and attempt to secure a job in firefighting, something that I had always thought about and desired but had not yet pursued.
-I applied to many of the departments in the southern Ontario region and I was hired by the Markham Fire and Emergency services and began my thirty year career with them on August 5th, 1986.
+We were financially extremely successful for the few years of our operation but I grew weary of working nights as the horses only raced in the evenings.
+This was not something I could have foreseen when I began the partnership.
+So, I decided to sell my share of the business in 1985 to pursue other opportunities.
+I then went to work for the Mississauga News, a small community newspaper in the city of Mississauga where I lived.
+It was a fun job and I enjoyed the assignments I was given but it never paid very much so later that year I decided that I would switch career gears entirely and attempt to secure a career in firefighting, something that I had always thought about in the back of my mind but had never pursued.
+I applied to many of the departments in the southern Ontario region and I was hired by the Markham Fire and Emergency services on August 5th, 1986.

 I now begin the next chapter of my life as: "The Wandering Fireman".
-I'd hope to travel the world and photograph my adventures along the way.
-I invite you all to experience it with me through the words and images I post.
+I hope to wander the world and photograph my adventures along the way and I invite you all to experience those travels with me through the words and images I post.

-Please feel free to write me and tell me how you think I'm doing so far and what I can do to improve what I do...........and thanks for following me in my travels.
+Please feel free to write me and tell me how you think I'm doing so far and what I can do to improve what I do...........and thanks for joining me.